香港六合彩开奖记录

 Living in Peru for many years (first Cusco and later Lima) also gave me opportunities to explore the whole country and I developed a greater understanding of the people, the culture, and what makes each region different.
 The experiences you can have here vary so much, from eating in some of the world’s best restaurants in Lima, to kayaking on Lake Titicaca, and taking night walks through the Amazon jungle.
 My two young children were born in Peru, and I really consider it my second home.

-Start planning your trip to Peru with Thomas
+Start planning your trip to South America with Thomas

 Q&A with Thomas